 2) Intuitive Relationship Mapping

-This may sound obtuse.
-To make it simpler, consider the way that contacts, brands, parent companies and agencies are connected, and the important role that those connections play in informing your outreach.
+Consider the way that contacts, brands, parent companies and agencies are connected, and the important role that those connections play in informing your outreach.
 As an example, Axe Body Spray is owned by Unilever.
 Unilever owns many, many other brands.
 The Axe brand manager and marketing director will be different than the Ben & Jerry’s marketing group.
-Each brands’ account may be staffed by different media planners at an agency, and they may have different agencies altogether.
+Each brand's account may be staffed by different media planners at an agency, and they may have different agencies altogether.

 As a sales professional you don’t want to have to guess which individuals work on which brands, and which brands work with which agencies.
 Your sales intelligence tool needs to get this delicate data structure right so you’re able to access a complete view of everyone involved in making decisions, budget-by-budget.